TheMicronauts/TORAIZ-AS-1-Help/README.md

 While playback is stopped, the most direct way to remotely adjust a given state and timbre for a MIDI instrument within Cubase and Nuendo is to enable Acoustic Feedback in the List Editor, then simply enter CCs manually and scroll through their values.

-To this end, I have created a dedicated MIDI Part containing every CC and NRPN used by the AS-1, along with descriptive text (in the form of Score or Text or SMF Events… Whatever shifting terminology Steinberg chooses 🤪).
+To this end, I have created a dedicated MIDI Part containing every CC used by the AS-1, along with descriptive text (in the form of Score or Text or SMF Events… Whatever shifting terminology Steinberg chooses 🤪).

 You can import this Part into your Cubase or Nuendo Project using this XML file (via *File > Import > Track Archive…*):